Cost-Share Funding Available for

 KCD empowers land managers to be better stewards of natural resources.
 KCD’s Landowner Incentive Program (LIP) provides landowners with cost-share assistance to support implementation of conservation practices on private property.
 Landowner expenses associated with pre-approved conservation practices are matched with KCD cost-share funding at a ratio of 50% to 90% of the total cost of projects.
 Cost-share ratios vary by conservation practice (see “Eligible Practices” listed below).

-Applications for 2018 will be accepted on a monthly basis through November.
+Applications are accepted year-round on a monthly basis through November.

 - Landowners and managers within KCD’s service area may apply.*

 - Eligible practices must be included in a KCD-prepared farm conservation plan or other technical assistance plan and require advanced planning.

 - Maximum amounts apply to each eligible conservation practice.

 - Applicants may apply for only one practice at a time.
 (Exceptions apply)